VirologyCharite/2022-berlin-python-course/notes.md

 	- options
 		- -d deletes the following characters from the input
 		- -dc delete everything but
+- `comm file1 file2`
+	- compares 2 (sorted) list.
+The output is 3 columns, the first is lines unique to file1, the second to file2 and the third lines that occur in both

 ### More shell commands